AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Users can now pick values for [!DNL Personas], [!DNL Brands], or [!DNL Products] only from the dropdown menu.
 Previously, the _Template upload_ dialog let users enter any [!DNL Persona], [!DNL Brand], or [!DNL Product] name. <!-- GS-5072 5071-->

 * The **[!UICONTROL Back]** button is now disabled during the Template upload process. <!-- GS-5358 -->

-* Users can now search within the Template area. <!-- GS-5469 -->

 * All strings in the [!DNL Create] Select template detail view are now localized. <!-- GS-5025 -->